bschreck/deep.sh/docs/intro.rst

         "The only shell that is also a shell",
         "All that is and all that shell be",
         "It cannot be that hard",
-        "Pass the xonsh, Piggy",
+        "Pass the deepsh, Piggy",
-        "Piggy glanced nervously into hell and cradled the xonsh", "The xonsh is a symbol",
+        "Piggy glanced nervously into hell and cradled the deepsh", "The deepsh is a symbol",
         "It is pronounced <i>conch</i>",
         "It is pronounced <i>🐚</i>",
         "It is pronounced <i>kɒntʃ</i>",